adamisom/message-ai/docs/phase4-paid-tier/WORKSPACES-PAID-TIER-PRD.md

 ### Revenue Model

 - **Free Tier:** Basic messaging (direct + group chats) only; AI features only work in workspace chats
+  - **NEW: 5-Day Free Trial** - All new users get full Pro access for 5 days (all AI features everywhere)
+  - After trial: AI locked to workspace chats only (until they upgrade to Pro)
 - **Pro Tier ($3/month):** Unlock all AI features everywhere (personal + workspace chats)
 - **Workspace Tier ($0.50/user/month):** Create workspaces with admin controls and collaborative tools
   - Admin pre-selects max users (2-25) and pays for all seats